stackai/stackai-vpc/README.md

 ## Stackweb

+The stackweb docker container requires some of the environment variables here defined to be built.
+This is why we need to source the .env file before building the image.

 1. Navigate to the `stackweb` folder.

 2. Fill in the values for the missing variables in the .env file.